 The game’s flaws are few.
 The bowling minigame is a little finicky.
 Sometimes the game isn’t super apparent on where to go or what to do (a consistent issue in games in this genre), leading to moments of aimless wandering.
 The 3D elements do not pop like the 2D ones do, and stand out a lot more because of it.
 And — no fault of this game, mind — the sequel never got a US localization, so the plot threads left here are left untied for fans who don’t emulate, import or read up on the game (like me).
 Still, Hotel Dusk is one of the finest games ever made in my book due to its strengths that heavily outweigh its flubs.

 Once upon a time, I viewed Skies of Arcadia as the greatest game ever made.
-And I still consider it pretty highly in terms of its importance to me, obviously, resting right at the start of my top 10.
+And I still consider it pretty highly in terms of its importance to me, obviously.
 A big reason why I value it so highly is that it has a substantial heft to its characters and to its narrative that many other games in its genre (and even outside of the JRPG realm) lack, and that’s the infectious optimism Vyse, Aika and Fina all convey.
 Their pluck to do the right thing and to take down oppression in all its forms is a goddamn masterwork on how tone can greatly raise up an experience.
 But there is more to my love for Skies than just the personalities and the story.

 Truth be told, Skies captures the essence of discovery better than most any other game could even dream of.
 The ones that exceed it…well, I’ve ranked them mostly above Skies!
 But the power of the cast makes that exploration element even more amazing.
 Because you feel a bond to the world of Arcadia thanks to the careful attention to the lore and the sense of place it establishes.
 The strong graphical hook of the Dreamcast era is perhaps at its finest sheen here, with a graphical style that makes Itsuki Hoshi’s incredible designs leap from sketchbook to screen; Yutaka Minobe and Takayuki Maeda deliver a nearly impeccable score that digs deep into cultural instrumentation and utilizes subtle beat changes to emphasize the flow of battle; the two battle engines — on-foot and on your airship — that throw enough wrinkles and engagement into each that it’s generally a pleasure to combat enemies; the crew recruitment and base building elements that give the player a sense of growth and camaraderie unrivaled by most other JRPGs.
 Skies soars above most of its competition thanks to these elements.